intel/auto-round/README.md

 #### Formats

-**AutoRound format**：This format is well-suited for CPU, HPU devices, 2 bits, as well as mixed-precision inference.[2,4] bits are supported.
+**AutoRound format**：This format is well-suited for CPU, HPU devices, 2 bits, as well as mixed-precision inference.
+[2,4] bits are supported.
 It resolves the asymmetric quantization kernel issues found in the AutoGPTQ format and supports both LM-head quantization and mixed precision.
 However, it has not yet gained widespread community adoption.
 For CUDA support, you will need to install from the source.
-[2,4] bits are supported

 **AutoGPTQ Format**: This format is well-suited for symmetric quantization on CUDA devices and is widely adopted by the community, [2,3,4,8] bits are supported, for 3 bits, pip install auto-gptq first before quantization.
 It also benefits